Plug-in electric vehicles in California: CalCars

+CalCars was a charitable, non-profit organization founded in 2002 to promote plug-in hybrid electric vehicles (PHEVs) as a key to addressing global warming both nationally and internationally.

 RechargeIT

 RechargeIT is an effort within Google.org, the charitable arm of Google, that aims to reduce CO_{2} emissions, cut oil use, and stabilize the electrical grid by accelerating the adoption of plug-in electric vehicles.

 The program began in 2007, and by 2010 Google's Mountain View campus has 100 available charging stations for its share-use fleet of converted plug-ins available to its employees through a free car-sharing program.
 Solar panels are used to generate the electricity, and this pilot program is being monitored on a daily basis and performance results are published in RechargeIT website.

 In addition to the data collected for two years when the converted plug-ins were driven by Google employees, RechargeIT set up a controlled test using plug-in converted Ford Escape Hybrids and Toyota Prius.
 The results of the seven-week driving experiment showed an average fuel economy of 93 mpg average across all trips, and 115 mpg for city trips.
 Consistently the converted Prius obtained a higher mileage than the Ford Escape.